Rachel Enright-Murphy is a visual artist

 whose work combines moving image, sound, performance and printed material with text.
 From these, she explores textual error and ambiguity -

 Rachel graduated from NCAD in 2022 with a BA in Fine Art Media with Critical Cultures.
-In 2025 she was awarded the Temple Bar Graduate Residency and is the Pan Pan 12th International Mentorship with Caden Manson (2025).
+In 2025 she was awarded the Temple Bar Graduate Residency and the Pan Pan 12th International Mentorship with Caden Manson (2025).
 Other recent engagements include: Clerical Error (2025) - a solo show in the Ormond Project Space, participating in SIM Residency, Reykjavik (2024) and a group show in Kunstverein Ars Avanti, Leipzig (2023).
-She is a recipient of an Arts Council Agility Award (2024), Dun Laoghaire Rathdown Emerging Artist Bursary (2024) and General Artist Grant (2023).
-Currently, she is an organizing member of Ormond Studios - an artist-run studio and exhibition space in Dublin city centre.
+Her practice has been supported by a Visual Arts Bursary (2025) and Agility Award (2024) from the Arts Council and an Emerging Artist Bursary (2024) and General Artist Grant (2023) from Dun Laoghaire Rathdown County Council.

 Rachel graduated from NCAD in 2022 with a BA in Fine Art Media with Critical Cultures.
-In 2025 she was awarded the Temple Bar Graduate Residency and is the Pan Pan 12th International Mentorship with Caden Manson (2025).
+In 2025 she was awarded the Temple Bar Graduate Residency and the Pan Pan 12th International Mentorship with Caden Manson (2025).
 Other recent engagements include: Clerical Error (2025) - a solo show in the Ormond Project Space, participating in SIM Residency, Reykjavik (2024) and a group show in Kunstverein Ars Avanti, Leipzig (2023).
-She is a recipient of an Arts Council Agility Award (2024), Dun Laoghaire Rathdown Emerging Artist Bursary (2024) and General Artist Grant (2023).
-Currently, she is an organizing member of Ormond Studios - an artist-run studio and exhibition space in Dublin city centre.
+Her practice has been supported by a Visual Arts Bursary (2025) and Agility Award (2024) from the Arts Council and an Emerging Artist Bursary (2024) and General Artist Grant (2023) from Dun Laoghaire Rathdown County Council.